-There is a wide range of electoral events which take place in Ealing, from UK Parliamentary General election and the forthcoming Council and European Parliament elections to referendums on neighbourhood planning or the governance arrangements for the council.
-For you to have your say in any of these elections you must be registered to vote – registering is not automatic and signing up to other council services, such as council tax, does not entitle you to vote.
+A wide range of electoral events take place in Ealing, from the UK Parliamentary General election, the council and European Parliament elections to referendums on neighbourhood planning or the governance arrangements for the council.
+To have your say in any of these elections you must be registered to vote – registering is not automatic and signing up to other council services, such as council tax, does not entitle you to vote.

 Tel: (020) 8825 7777